 Once upon a time, taxi ruled the way non-share-riders got around the city.
 If you were traveling for business, chances are you relied on a taxicab to take you from the airport to your hotel and back.
 But with innovative services for travel—like Uber—we’ve made way for a new economy: The sharing economy.
 Using FreshBooks data, we came across some interesting numbers on the use of taxicabs versus Uber over the last 4 years.
 In 2014, FreshBooks customers expensed taxi receipts 3 to 1.
 However, today the number is completely reversed; FreshBooks small business owners are more likely to expense Uber rides 3:1.

-- 2014: The number of small business owners using taxi over Uber was 3:1
+- 2014: The number of small business owners using taxis over Uber was 3:1

-- 2015: The number of small business owners using taxi or Uber was 1:1
+- 2015: The number of small business owners using taxis or Uber was 1:1

 - 2016: The number of small business owners using Uber over taxi was 2:1